 Public policy in the Commonwealth of Virginia and throughout the United States favors exposing illegal business activity, especially where the victim is the government.
 If you know of such activity, you may need legal advice regarding how to alert legal authorities or the victim of your employer’s unlawful actions so that you are protected against adverse actions your employer might take in retaliation.
 If your employer fires, demotes, or reassigns you, or takes any other punitive actions, you may be entitled to compensation for your losses.
 Unfortunately, many attorneys are reluctant to take on these hard-to-prove cases, so employers often punish whistleblowers with impunity.
-That’s why you should contact The Law Office of Jeremiah A. Denton III.
-We’ve built our reputation over more than 30 years by applying hard work to complex cases and delivering excellent results.
+That’s why you should contact Denton & Denton Attorneys at Law.
+We’ve built our reputation over more than 35 years by applying hard work to complex cases and delivering excellent results.

 Under Virginia’s Fraud and Abuse Whistle Blower Protection Act, the commonwealth prohibits employers from discharging, threatening, discriminating or retaliating against whistleblowers acting on their own initiative or responding to a subpoena from an appropriate authority.
 However, the whistleblower must make allegations of wrongdoing in good faith; the law does not protect employees who make false accusations negligently, recklessly or maliciously.
 Finally, an employer can discipline a whistleblower for misconduct unrelated to the whistleblowing activity.
 A whistleblower who suffers unlawful retaliation can seek damages.
 Whistleblowing activity that results in a savings to the commonwealth of at least $10,000 may be eligible for a reward from Virginia’s Fraud and Abuse Whistle Blower Reward Fund.

 There are several federal laws that provide protections for whistleblowers in different circumstances.
 Our attorneys work with clients with claims related to: